kaba2/react-mobx-signals/README.md

 Signals and slots
 -----------------

 An object must be able to control _when_ its state-changes are communicated outside, because only the object knows _when_ its invariants are satisfied, or _when_ a state-change is relevant.
 An object is in _valid state_ whenever its invariants are satisfied, and in _invalid state_ otherwise.
-Every time a member function of a (correctly-implemented) object is called, an object starts from a valid state, incrementally modifies its state, perhaps passing through invalid states, and finally ends up back to another valid state --- as specified by the member function's contract.
+When a member function of a (correctly-implemented) object is called, an object starts from a valid state, incrementally modifies its state, perhaps passing through invalid states, and finally ends up back to another valid state --- as specified by the member function's contract.
 The invalid states in the middle must remain hidden from outside observers, as must valid but irrelevant states.
 An object specifies valid program-locations at which it notifies interested observers about its state-changes.
 These program-locations are specified by emitting a signal.

 ### Definitions

 A _slot_ is a function reference.
 A _connection_ is an object which stores a reference to a signal and a slot.
 The _signature_ of the connection is the function-signature of its slot.
 A _signal_ is an object which stores a set of connections with the same signature.
-To _connect_ a signal `A` to a slot `B` means to store a new `B`-connection to `A`.
+To _connect_ a signal `A` to a slot `B` means to store a new connection with slot `B` to `A`.
 To say that a signal is _emitted_ means to call its connections one by one.
 A connection can be _disabled_, in which case it is not called on emittance until it is _enabled_ again.
 A connection can be given a _priority_, which decides the order in which the connections are called on emittance.
-In this demonstration we use the `typed-signals` library.
-However, the same principles hold for any signals and slots library.

 ```typescript
 const slot = () => {console.log('Hello, world!')};